aadennis/PythonSandboxAA/TideTimes/README.md

 Processing after that assumes some consistency in what EasyTide deliver.

-You need to load this code into a ipynb aware editor to see the markdown properly:

 https://github.com/aadennis/PythonSandboxAA/blob/910108caa0e8c130a17dd44a3d15b862cd1e947c/JupyterPlay/demo/tides_from_hydro-v2.ipynb

+You need to load that code into a ipynb aware editor to see the markdown properly.

 And there is no separation of concerns here - really there should be no logic in here imo, just a series of very thin functions doing nothing more than calling pure Python functions.
 Those pure Python functions can then be tested against UnitTest or Pytest.